tebriel/thumbtack2015/README.md

 [![Build Status](https://travis-ci.org/tebriel/thumbtack2015.svg?branch=master)](https://travis-ci.org/tebriel/thumbtack2015)

-Write a Python program that takes in four numbers and determines the mathematical express than can combine the first three numbers, through addition, subtraction, multiplication, and division, to get the fourth.
+Write a Python program that takes in four numbers and determines the mathematical expression than can combine the first three numbers, through addition, subtraction, multiplication, and division, to get the fourth.

 *  Input will be a space-separated string of four positive integers on `stdin`.